Coffee2CodeNL/gebaar-libinput/README.md

 left = ""
 right = ""

-[commands.pinch]
+[pinch.commands]
 in = ""
 out = ""

-[settings]
+[pinch.settings]
+threshold = 0.25
+one_shot = false

+[swipe.settings]
+threshold = 0.5
-pinch.distance = ""
+one_shot = true
-swipe.threshold = ""
+trigger_on_release = false
 ```

-* `settings.pinch.distance` key sets the distance between fingers where it shold trigger.
+* `pinch.settings.threshold` key sets the distance between fingers where it shold trigger.
-  Defaults to `0.5` which means fingers should travel exactly half way from their initial position.
+  Defaults to `0.25` which means fingers should travel exactly 25% distance from their initial position.
-* `settings.swipe.threshold` sets the limit when swipe gesture should be executed.
-Defaults to 100.
+* `swipe.settings.threshold` sets the limit when swipe gesture should be executed.
+Defaults to 0.5.

 ### Repository versions